lechu445/LightXmlWriter/README.md

 # LightXmlWriter
 This is a replacement of [XmlWriter](https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmlwriter) which can be useful in high-performance scenarios.

-Therefore there are several goals to reach:
+There are several goals to reach:
 - high performance
     - zero allocation
     - be faster than XmlWriter
     - no runtime validation
     - keep it simple (no configuration)
     - allow writing concrete types (Span<T>, int, double, DateTime, etc.)
-    - allow disable escaping values in similar way to Newtonsoft.Json
+    - allow to disable escaping values in similar way to Newtonsoft.Json
     - produce as small as possible output XML
 - easy migration from XmlWriter